Reform War: La Reforma

-Juan Alvarez assumed power in November, 1855.
+Juan Álvarez assumed power in November 1855.
 His cabinet was radical and included the prominent liberals Benito Juárez, Miguel Lerdo de Tejada, Melchor Ocampo, and Guillermo Prieto, but also the more moderate Ignacio Comonfort.

 Clashes in the cabinet led to the resignation of the radical Ocampo, but the administration was still determined to pass significant reforms.
-On November 23, 1855, the Juárez Law, named after the Minister of Justice, substantially reduced the jurisdiction of military and ecclesiastical courts which existed for soldiers and clergy.
+On 23 November 1855, the Juárez Law, named after the Minister of Justice, substantially reduced the jurisdiction of military and ecclesiastical courts which existed for soldiers and clergy.

-Further dissension within liberal ranks led to Alvarez's resignation and the more moderate Comonfort becoming president on December 11, who chose a new cabinet.
-A constituent congress began meeting on February 14, 1856 and ratified the Juárez law.
-In June, another major controversy emerged over the promulgation of the Lerdo law, named after the secretary of the treasury, Miguel Lerdo de Tejada.
+Further dissension within liberal ranks led to Álvarez's resignation and the more moderate Comonfort becoming president on 11 December and choosing a new cabinet.
+A constituent congress began meeting on 14 February 1856 and ratified the Juárez law.
+In June, another major controversy emerged over the promulgation of the Lerdo Law, named after the secretary of the treasury, Miguel Lerdo de Tejada.
 The law aimed at disentailing the collective ownership of real estate by the Roman Catholic Church and indigenous communities.
-It forced 'civil or ecclesiastical institutions' to sell any land that they owned, with the tenants receiving priority and generous terms for purchasing the community-held land they cultivated.
+It forced "civil or ecclesiastical institutions" to sell any land that they owned, with the tenants receiving priority and generous terms for purchasing the community-held land they cultivated.
 The law sought to undermine the economic power of the Church and to force create a class of yeoman farmers of indigenous community members.
 The law was envisioned as a way to develop Mexico's economy by increasing the number of indigenous private property owners, but in practice the land was bought up by rich speculators.
 Most of the lost indigenous lands community lands increased the size of large landed estates, haciendas.